dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 ![Comparison of fake provider with repository pattern](_static/fake-provider-and-repository-pattern.png)

 Since LINQ queries are no longer part of testing, you can directly provide query results to your application.
-Put another way, the previous approaches roughly allow stubbing out *query inputs* (e.g. replacing SQL Server *tables* with an in-memory one), but then still execute the actual query operators in-memory.
+Put another way, the previous approaches roughly allow stubbing out *query inputs* (e.g. replacing SQL Server *tables* with in-memory ones), but then still execute the actual query operators in-memory.
 The repository pattern, in contrast, allows you to stub out *query outputs* directly, allowing for far more powerful and focused unit testing.
 Note that for this to work, your repository cannot expose any IQueryable-returning methods, as these once again cannot be stubbed out; IEnumerable should be returned instead.

 However, since the repository pattern requires encapsulating each and every (testable) LINQ query in an IEnumerable-returning method, it imposes an additional architectural layer on your application, and can incur significant cost to implement and maintain.
 This cost should not be discounted when making a choice on how to test an application, especially given that tests against the real database are still likely to be needed for the queries exposed by the repository.

 It's worth noting that repositories do have advantages outside of just testing.
 They ensure all data access code is concentrated in one place rather than being spread around the application, and if your application needs to support more than one database, then the repository abstraction can be very helpful for tweaking queries across providers.

-For a sample showing testing with a repository, [see this section]](xref:core/testing/testing-without-the-database#repository-pattern).
+For a sample showing testing with a repository, [see this section](xref:core/testing/testing-without-the-database#repository-pattern).

 ## Overall comparison